carnarval/syckodocs/docs/story.md

 Once there were peace in the city that is now called Sycko City.
 Once people had the right to come and go.
 Once democracy wasn't just a word.
-But then wealthy people manipulated by powerful people started to hate the state and it's democratic state of law in a propaganda that said "The government is communist, we must purge 'em from this earth!".
-With time this hate became more and more stronger and people wanted something that could really "purge" this "evil" government, and then one day the military forces took the power state and installed a authoritative government.
+But then wealthy people manipulated by powerful people started to hate the actual government.
+With time this hate became more and more stronger and people wanted something that could really purge this government, and then one day the military forces took the power state and installed a authoritative government.

-Sycko City started to become "the" Sycko City is this time.
+Sycko City started to become "the" Sycko City in this time.
 The Capital government wasn't handling the people needs and security was also not ensured, and with that gangs became to grow and people became to fight against each other.
 At this time the government started to build a big wall around all this mess, the mess that they created, and it was a truly social segregation.
 They even created a task force, called The Capital Patrol,